learn-co-students/devise_pundit_lab-v-000/README.md

 # Devise Pundit Lab

-## Objectives

-We're going to learn how to integrate Pundit into a Rails application.
-For our data model, we're going to return to our secret notes message board.

-## Data model
+## Date Models

-We're going to have Users, Notes, and a viewers join table, which gives users read access to notes.
+Users, Notes, and a viewers join table, which gives users read access to notes.

 ## Instructions

 The lab comes with a Rails skeleton with Devise installed.

-3. Add a role enum to the user model.
+~3.
+Add a role enum to the user model.~
 4. Write a policy governing the User model.
 Ensure all policy specs pass.
 4. Add authentication and authorization filters to your users controller.
 Ensure that only administrators can update or destroy users.